Purdue vs. Xavier College Basketball Predictions & Picks - November 13

 Xavier Performance Insights

-- With 19.1 dimes per game, Xavier ranked best in college basketball in the category.
+- Xavier was one of the best teams in college basketball in terms of assists, as it dished out 19.1 per game (best in college basketball).

-- Last year the Musketeers committed 12.2 turnovers per game (217th-ranked in college basketball) and forced 11.3 turnovers per contest (238th-ranked).
+- With 12.2 turnovers per game, the Musketeers ranked 217th in the country.
+They forced 11.3 turnovers per contest, which ranked 238th in college basketball.

-- The Musketeers ranked fourth-best in college basketball with a three-point shooting percentage of 39%.
-They ranked 182nd in college basketball by sinking 7.4 three-pointers per contest.
+- With a 39% three-point percentage last season, the Musketeers were fourth-best in college basketball.
+They ranked 182nd in college basketball by draining 7.4 treys per contest.

+- With 7.4 three-pointers conceded per game, Xavier ranked 204th in the nation.
+It ceded a 35.8% shooting percentage from downtown, which ranked 303rd in college basketball.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.